 Being a very skillful birder with great conservation and natural history knowledge, Simeon is extremely popular with our special interest customers.
 He has a long-term guiding experience with Neophron Tours and has also spent two summers in Denali National Park in Alaska.

-Minko is one of the youngest and most enthusiastic members of our team.
-He has finished his education at Sofia University with major Biology.
+Minko is a keen birder and one of the most enthusiastic members of our team.
+He has graduated from Sofia University with major Biology.
 Being a member of different wildlife and nature conservation organizations in Bulgaria, he has worked on a number of projects, such as Red-breasted Goose Conservation, Monitoring of the Autumn Migration of the Soaring Birds, Saker Falcon Conservation Project and many others.

 Minko is also very interested in marine birds biology and conservation and studies the European Shag and the Yelkouan Shearwater along the Bulgarian Black-sea coast.
 He speaks German and English.